Fabio Daprelà: Brescia

 On 30 August 2010 Daprelà joined Brescia for an undisclosed fee signing a five-year contract and joining up with Swiss teammate Gaetano Berardi.
 On 26 September 2011, Daprelà made his debut for Brescia in a 2–1 loss against A.S.
 Bari.
 In his first season at Brescia, Daprelà made ten appearances (coming on as substitute five times) but his team played poorly and were relegated to Serie B after just one season in Serie A. Following Brescia's relegation Daprelà stayed, while some of the club's key players left.
 His first season at Brescia was mixed for Daprelà.

 The next season at Brescia was key for Daprelà as he established himself in the first team at full back as the club placed 8th place.

 Palermo

 On 29 July 2013 he moved to Palermo, signing a three-year contract (with an option for another year).
 In the 2013–14 season, Daprelà was part of the Palermo side winning the Serie B title, thereby earning promotion back to the Serie A.

 Carpi

 On 6 January 2016 Carpi have announced the signing of Daprela after he left Palermo by mutual consent.
 He is tied to the Biancorossi until 30 June 2016 and given the number 36 shirt.

+Zürich

+On 7 June 2023, Daprelà signed a two-season contract with Zürich.
+On 9 September 2024, his contract with Zürich was terminated by mutual consent.